 - Participate in local decision-making processes – respond to planning proposals, raise concerns with councillors and vote for local representatives

-- Speak to clients about the One Planet Living framework, for example host a talk and visioning exercise one evening
+- Speak to your community about the One Planet Living framework, for example host a talk and visioning exercise one evening

 - Put up notices about One Planet Living in your community spaces

 - Design and walk a heritage route around your area

 Great Big Green Week run an annual festival week for communities to get involved with, and celebrate sustainability. https://greatbiggreenweek.com/